platvampb/react-tutorial/README.md

 Now if you visit 127.0.0.1:3000, you should see the phrase "Step 3" in your browser window.

 ### A bit further with Component
 `app/AppBody.jsx` is the component in its minimum form.
-It is an object that 'extends', which is a form of inheritance, the Component class and implements the 'render' method.
-In the render method, it returns some HTML code written in JSX syntax.
+It is an object that 'extends', which is a form of inheritance, the Component class and implements the `render` method.
+In the `render` method, it returns some HTML code written in JSX syntax.

 The single most useful feature of the React Component system is that a component can render any number of other components.